Improved Seat Belt Use Could Save Lives, Reduce CSA Violations

-Federal law has required professional truck drivers to wear seat belts since 1970, and a record 86% of drivers now use safety belts, the Federal Motor Carrier Safety Administration (FMCSA) reported.
+Federal law has required professional truck drivers to wear seat belts since 1970, and a record 86% of professional drivers use safety belts, the Federal Motor Carrier Safety Administration (FMCSA) reported.
 According to FMCSA, safety belt use remains one of the cheapest, easiest and most important means to protect commercial motor vehicle drivers.

 The Centers for Disease Control and Prevention has said failing to wear a safety belt leads to unnecessary fatalities.
-In 2018, the latest year for which data is available as of press time, there were 4,951 people killed in crashes involving large trucks, the National Highway Transportation Safety Administration reported.
+In 2020, the latest year for which data is available as of press time, there were 4,965 people killed in crashes involving large trucks, the National Highway Transportation Safety Administration reported.

 FMCSA has several tools available for fleets to help encourage use of seat belts, including a sample company safety belt policy and a brochure debunking myths surrounding safety belt use.